Bitcoin history

 Launched the Bitcoin network

-In January 2009, Satoshi mined the first block, known as the Genesis Block, officially starting the Bitcoin network.
+In January 2009, Satoshi mined the Genesis Block, officially starting the Bitcoin network.

 Wrote early Bitcoin software

-Satoshi developed the original Bitcoin client and collaborated with early contributors to improve stability and security.
+Satoshi developed the original Bitcoin client and worked with early contributors.

 Stepped away from the project

-In 2010, Satoshi gradually reduced public involvement and eventually stopped communicating, leaving Bitcoin in the hands of the community.
+In 2010, Satoshi reduced involvement and left Bitcoin to the community.

 What stands out